zeroses123/RenAIme/README.md

 ✅ **OCR Processing** – Extracts text using Tesseract.

-✅ **Local AI-Powered Renaming** – Uses an on-device LLM (Vicuna) for smart naming and classification.
+✅ **Local AI-Powered Renaming** – Uses an on-device LLM (Vicuna or Mistral-Nemo) for smart naming and classification.

 ✅ **Structured Organization** – Moves processed files to organized directories.